 Indiana — Don Juan V's Sandwiches

-Don Juan V’s Peruvian-style sandwiches are “vastly under-priced for the offering,” said one Yelp reviewer.
-You can’t go wrong with the Peruvian pot roast Asado sandwich or the deep fried pork Chicharrones sandwich — both under $9 — but make sure you leave room for the highly rated Yucas Fritas, a deep fried Yucca root appetizer that costs only $4.50.
+In Indianapolis, Don Juan V’s Peruvian-style sandwiches are “vastly under-priced for the offering,” said one Yelp reviewer.
+You can’t go wrong with the Peruvian pot roast Asado sandwich or the deep-fried pork Chicharrones sandwich — both under $9 — but make sure you leave room for the highly rated Yucas Fritas, a deep-fried Yucca root appetizer that costs only $4.50.